Click Here To Join Our Telegram Channel for FREE daily tutorials!

 So, Creek, do YOU own a gas mask?

 Yes, I do – several.
 I purchased mine from http://www.approvedgasmasks.com.
-I have no vested interest in that company nor do I get any kind of a kick back on sales.
+I have no vested interest in that company nor do I get any kind of a kickback on sales.
 They don’t even know that I’m listing them as a source.
 I’m sure there are many companies out there who offer current quality gas masks.
 This is just one I’ve had personal experience with.
-If you know of a trusted source, by all means, leave a comment and share for others.
+If you know of a trusted source, by all means, leave a comment and share with others.

 Do you own a gas mask?
 Why or why not?